-Task: Provide non-emergency assistance to the public when they are in distress on the water.
+Task: Provide emergency assistance to the public when they are in distress on the water.

-Task: Locate and recover derelict vessels and crab traps.
+Task: Locate and start the derelict vessel removal process.

 Task: Close and patrol Mississippi marine waters to commercial and recreational fishing during emergency and unsafe situations.